 A ceiling lift is a motorized device that lifts and transfers a person from point to point along an overhead track.
-The track can be ceiling mounted, or may be portable (self-standing track).
+The track can be ceiling mounted, or may be portable (self-standing or free-standing track).
 The device incorporates a sling for the person being transferred.
-A fully motorized and installed ceiling lift transfers in an up and down motion, as well as from room to room.
-A portable ceiling lift transfers a patient in an up and down motion using a motor; moving the person side to side is done manually.
+Hospitals have used ceiling lifts for many years, but they are now also available for home installation.
+Ceiling lifts make it possible for people to stay in the comfort of their own homes rather than in a hospital.

-- How to choose a Ceiling Lift
+How Does a Ceiling Lift Work?

 A ceiling lift uses a rechargeable battery to power a motor that hoists a person in a sling up and down.
 The lift can then be moved by hand or with a powered feature for side to side motion, or to follow a track to another point.
 A ceiling lift is not intended to be operated by the patient, it requires operation by another person.

 The sling is fitted for the person’s size and abilities.
 Some slings can worn for toileting and showering as well.
 Ceiling lifts are a much safer way to move a person – ensuring both the safety of the patient as well as the prevention of injury for a caregiver.